datstartup/ubuntuopenbox/_posts/2019-01-11-upgrade-Debian-from-9-to-10-Stretch-to-Buster (copy 1).md

 Codename:	buster
 ```

 **ISSUE:** On my notebook, the upgrade had only one glitch.
 The obmenu-generator said it needed a Perl module, called "Linux::DesktopFiles".
-Installed the module and everything went smoothly.
+Install the module and everything when smoothly.

 ```bash
 sudo perl -MCPAN -e 'CPAN::Shell->install(q{Linux::DesktopFiles})'